 Students graduating with a Vanderbilt Master of Marketing degree will be qualified for a variety of positions within the broad scope of marketing: analytics, digital marketing (including web-based and social media marketing), advertising and promotion, sales and market research.

 All Master of Marketing students are required to attend Orientation and complete on-campus course work prior to the start of the academic semester.
 Master of Marketing students report to campus in late July.
-The projected start date for the Master of Marketing program is July 24, 2017, and the projected commencement date is May 11, 2018.
+For a full list of dates, please visit the Academic Calendar.

 Owen's active student body offers a number of opportunities to get involved outside of the classroom, and Master of Marketing students will have access to a number of professional and social clubs.